xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/fstac.md

 `Y` must be a simple integer scalar or 1 or 2 element vector containing the file tie number followed by an optional passnumber.
 If the passnumber is omitted it is assumed to be zero.

 `X` must be a valid access matrix, i.e. a 3-column integer matrix with any number of rows.
 The function sets access control for a set of specific users (1st column) and file operations (2nd column) with specified passnumbers ( 3rd column).
-Note that a 0 in the 1st column specifies all users, a `¯1` in the 2nd column specifies all file operations, and a `0` in the 3rd column specifies that no passnumber is required.
-For further details, see File Access Control on page 1
+Note that a 0 in the 1st column specifies **all** users, a `¯1` in the 2nd column specifies **all** file operations, and a `0` in the 3rd column specifies that **no** passnumber is required.
+For further details, see [File Access Control on page 1](../APL%20Component%20Files/Component%20Files.htm#File_Access_Control).
-Programming Reference Guide:

-Component Files.

 The shy result of `⎕FSTAC` is the tie number of the file.